JoeBalduz/Page-Replacement-Memory-Simulator/README.md

 The number of frames is the number of page frames.

 Debug mode will output information to the screen of what is happening in the algorithm.
 It will tell you if a read or write is happening, the entries in cache that are being filled, if the cache is full, and if a page was found in cache.
 It will also show you how the cache looks like after each read from the trace file.
-If there is a -1 is the cache display, that means that spot has not been filled yet.
+If there is a -1 in the cache display, that means that spot has not been filled yet.
 I only recommend using debug mode on one of the test traces as they are not long like the other trace files.

 clk = clock